 The table below analyses the Fund's financial liabilities into relevant maturity groups based on the remaining period at the statement of financial position date to the contractual maturity date.
-The amounts in the table are the contractual undiscounted cash flows and are based on the assumption that the Fund does not exercises its ability to withhold daily redemptions to a maximum of 10% of the total NAV.
+The amounts in the table are the contractual undiscounted cash flows excluding the fund's ability to withhold daily redemptions to a maximum of 10% of the total NAV.